Goldendoodles Exercise: Everything you need to know – by Dr. Sara Ochoa

-This is also great for dogs who are not an advanced swimmer.
+This is also great for dogs who are not advanced swimmers.
 Some dogs are afraid of water and should never be put in a situation where they are scared.
 If your dog loves water, swimming is a great way to exercise your senior Goldendoodle.

-Walking and swimming may not be your Goldendoodle’s favorite way to exercise.
-There are many other low impact exercises you can do with your Goldendoodle.
+Walking and swimming may not be your Goldendoodle’s favorite ways to exercise.
+There are many other low-impact exercises you can do with your Goldendoodle.

 Yoga for dogs and dog Pilates are becoming very popular.
 These activities provide a lot of mental and physical stimulation.
 There are many local yoga and Pilates places that offer classes for you and your dog.

 Your dog can also benefit from many indoor activities.
-Dog puzzle or tug of war will help keep your dog entertained and active.
+Dog puzzles or tug of war will help keep your dog entertained and active.

 If your older Goldendoodle is suffering from a medical problem, you will want to make sure that the physical activity that you are doing does not cause any extra stress on these muscles or joints.